fakero0t/wander_devsetup/README.md

 # Wander

 A configurable mock application demonstrating a full-stack project management system.
 Built with React, Node.js, PostgreSQL, and Kubernetes.
-Use it as a starting point for learning or as a template for your own projects.

-## Who is this for?

-**Developers** learning modern web development with React, Node.js, and Kubernetes **DevOps engineers** wanting a complete example of containerized microservices **Students** studying full-stack development and cloud-native architecture **Anyone** looking for a configurable mock application to customize and build upon

 ## Setup